Risk Factors for Wandering and Elopement in Nursing Homes

 Technology and Monitoring Systems

 Technology can significantly improve the care provided in nursing homes.
-GPS trackers, door alarms, and surveillance cameras can help find residents quickly when wandering unsupervised.
-These tools are beneficial for patients with dementia or other mental disorders who are more likely to walk the facility.
+GPS trackers, door alarms, and surveillance cameras can help ensure residents are monitored appropriately and find them quickly when wandering unsupervised.
+These tools are beneficial for patients with dementia or other mental disorders who are more likely to wander the facility.

 An early warning system will allow the staff to find the wanderer or eloper and return them to safety before they suffer a major injury.